 Although, despite the apparent increase, he said that “Google Analytics doesn’t show much of a change in referrals from Google organic search over this weekend compared to the past few weekends,” so the evidence there is not conclusive.

 Google Chimed In

-So, with all the chatter in the SEO community, Google apparently has told Search Engine Round Table that "no update happened over the weekend."
+So, with all the chatter in the SEO community, Google apparently has told Search Engine Round Table that

 Of course, that is not to say some algorithm change was rolled out, and what we have read more widely is true and with the confusion that it may be a Panda Penalty, then it looks like the update was related to Content Quality in some way, such as over optimization, thin or duplicate content.